Step 1: get advice

 If you take advice from an accountant or tax adviser, rather than a voluntary sector adviser, you must be prepared to make disclosure to HMRC straight away.
 This is because, due to anti-money laundering rules, tax advisers (who are not working on a charitable basis) are obliged to notify the authorities that you have broken the law once they are aware of your undeclared income.

 If you cannot afford to pay for advice, or are simply unsure about contacting a regular tax adviser, TaxAid may be able to help you.
 TaxAid normally accepts calls only from clients on low incomes but in cases of non-disclosure and tax debt we are willing to discuss your case and advise you of the options available.
+Please note that we only advise individuals.
+We cannot advise corporate bodies.
+We do not advise on VAT.

 You can contact the TaxAid helpline on 0345 120 3779 between 10am and 12 midday, Mondays to Fridays – select option 1.
 Provided you are within our remit, TaxAid will be able to: